pink-junkjard/hyperfiddle/README.md

 Most CRUD apps are 90% the same boilerplate.
 The things we need backend code for - security, performance, async, and failure handling - are all accidental complexity, unrelated to the application's actual purpose.
 This boilerplate manifests itself in the [backend-for-frontend pattern](http://samnewman.io/patterns/architectural/bff/) (anti-pattern), whereby each backend is hand-optimized to the performance constraints of the frontend it services, for example hand-optimized database queries to avoid database roundtrips, caching vs consistency tradeoffs.

+> "REST does a shitty job of efficiently expressing relational data.
+I mean REST has its place.
+For example, it has very predictable performance and well-known cache characteristics.
+The problem is when you want to fetch data in repeated rounds, or when you want to fetch data that isn't expressed well as a hierarchy (think a graph with cycles -- not uncommon).
+That's where it breaks down.
+I think you can get pretty far with batched REST, but I'd like to see some way to query graphs in an easier way." - Pete Hunt, Facebook, 2014 April

 ![](https://i.imgur.com/mq6KaTv.png)

 **If we had a general purpuse data server, we would not see this O(n) growth in boilerplate, but alas!** The failure to generalize is a manifestation of the object/relational impedance mismatch and is inherent to the relational model.
 Attempts to solve the mismatch, generally with Object/Relational Mappers (ORM), have lead to never ending flame wars and statements like "ORMs are the Vietnam of Computer Science", and [MongoDB](https://www.google.com/search?q=mongodb+site:reddit.com/r/programming).

+> When we build sophisticated interfaces today, there’s an explosion of asynchronous code.
+All throughout your frontend code, you’re using promises, or core.async, or Rx.
+All these abstractions that are meant to make async things easier to work with.
+But the problem is that it had to be async in the first place.
+Why does this need to be asynchronous?
+Anywhere we do I/O, we need to consider the performance consideration.
+So our entire frontend application, every single line of code in it nearly, has to consider the performance cost of doing something, of fetching the data.
+And it’s the same on the backend.
+Our queries have latency, we have to optimize them by hand.
+We write complicated sql joins to avoid I/O. We manually parallelize.
+Correct error handling is hard and we always get it wrong.
+Our async abstractions have ways to propagate the error through our asynchronous pipeline, and like, that’s okay, but what if we could make it not fail in the first place?
+What if we could make failure impossible? – Dustin Getz, LambdaConf, 2016 May

 ### Key insight

-Our thesis is that by leveraging full-stack immutability from database to frontend, we can build a fully-general solution that is correct, consistent and yet also maximally performant.
+Our thesis is that by leveraging full-stack immutability from database to frontend, we can sequester I/O to the fringes of the system, using immutability as a foundation to build a fully-general solution that is correct, consistent and yet also maximally performant.

 The key is Datomic, the immutable database.
 Datomic does not have an object/relational impedance mismatch, and thus can be used as the keystone component of a fully general data server.
 If you'd like to understand this claim, you might start with the [Datomic documentation](http://docs.datomic.com/getting-started/brief-overview.html).
 Henceforth in this document, I take this claim for granted, and will defend it in a separate blog post which isn't yet published.